 Visit Flea Markets Where You Might Want to Sell

 - Make sure the merchandise you want to sell is permitted.
 Some flea markets only allow antique and vintage goods.
 Some prohibit food.
-Some limit the number of vendors who can sell various types of... merchandise.
+Some limit the number of vendors who can sell certain types of merchandise.

 - Make sure the flea market isn’t already saturated with the type of merchandise you want to sell.
-The exceptions are antique and vintage goods.
-There can never be too much.
+The exceptions are antique and vintage goods; there can never be too much of these.
 Buyers flock to the flea markets with the most available.

 - Make note of pricing on items similar to yours.

-- Talk to other vendors.
-Find out if they’re happy with traffic and sales.
+- Talk to other vendors, and ask if they’re happy with the traffic and sales.